 I. Given Circumstances

 Antony is already in a very precarious position.
 His best friend Julius Caesar was murdered by the senators of Rome.
 Antony wants vengeance, but he can’t do so by himself.
 He’s also surrounded by a mob, and Brutus just got them on his side with a very convincing speech.
-They already hate him and Caesar.
+They already hate Antony and Caesar.
 His goal- win them back.
 Here is a clip of Brutus (James Mason) speaking to the crowd from the Joseph Mankewitz movie version of Julius Caesar:

 So the stakes are very high for Antony: If he succeeds, the crowd will avenge Caesar, and Antony will take control of Rome.
 If he fails, he will be lynched by an angry mob.